-Healthcare benefits plans handle out-of-state and international providers very differently, and the answer depends heavily on the type of plan you have.
-For domestic out-of-state care, most plans offer some level of coverage, but it's often tied to network restrictions.
-For international care, coverage is typically much more limited without a specialized global plan.
-Let’s break down the specifics for both scenarios.
+Healthcare benefits plans handle out-of-state and international providers very differently, and the answer depends heavily on your plan type.
+For domestic out-of-state care, most plans offer some coverage, but it's often tied to network restrictions.
+International coverage?
+Typically much more limited without a specialized global plan.
+Here's what you need to know for both scenarios.

 How Traditional Plans Handle Out-of-State Providers

-The most common factor is whether your plan uses a Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), or Exclusive Provider Organization (EPO) structure.
+The biggest factor is whether your plan is an HMO, PPO, or EPO.
 Each handles out-of-state care differently:

-• PPO (Preferred Provider Organization): These plans generally offer the most flexibility for out-of-state care.
-You can see any provider nationwide, but you'll pay significantly less if you use in-network providers.
-Out-of-network care typically involves higher deductibles, copays, and coinsurance.
-The key is to check if your plan has a national PPO network (like MultiPlan or First Health) which can provide in-network rates even when traveling.
+- PPO (Preferred Provider Organization): These plans offer the most flexibility.
+You can see any provider nationwide, but you'll pay less if they're in-network.
+Out-of-network care means higher deductibles, copays, and coinsurance.
+Check if your plan has a national PPO network (like MultiPlan or First Health) for in-network rates even when traveling.

-• HMO (Health Maintenance Organization): HMOs typically require you to use only providers within your specific geographic network (often limited to a state or region).
-Out-of-state care is usually only covered for emergencies or urgent care.
-For planned care, you'd need a referral from your primary care physician and prior authorization from the plan, but coverage may still be limited or denied.
+- HMO (Health Maintenance Organization): HMOs typically require you to stick to providers in your geographic network (often state or region).
+Out-of-state care is usually covered only for emergencies or urgent care.
+For planned care, you'll need a referral from your PCP and prior authorization—and coverage may still be limited or denied.

-• EPO (Exclusive Provider Organization): EPOs are a hybrid.
-They offer a network of providers like an HMO, but typically do not require referrals.
-Out-of-state coverage is generally only for emergencies, with no coverage for non-emergency out-of-network care unless you have a special arrangement.
+- EPO (Exclusive Provider Organization): A hybrid.
+It offers a network like an HMO, but typically no referrals needed.
+Out-of-state coverage is generally for emergencies only, with no coverage for non-emergency out-of-network care unless special arrangements are made.

-• High Deductible Health Plans (HDHPs) with HSAs: These plans function like PPOs or HMOs depending on their network design.
-Out-of-state care follows the same rules, but you can use your Health Savings Account (HSA) to pay for out-of-network expenses with pre-tax dollars, which provides some financial flexibility.
+- High Deductible Health Plans (HDHPs) with HSAs: These work like PPOs or HMOs depending on network design.
+Out-of-state rules are the same, but you can use your HSA to pay for out-of-network expenses with pre-tax dollars—that gives you some financial flexibility.

 Emergency and Urgent Care Across State Lines

-A critical exception is emergency care.
-Under the No Surprises Act (effective 2022), all group health plans must cover emergency services without prior authorization, regardless of whether the provider is in-network or out-of-network, including out-of-state providers.
-This applies to emergency room visits, ambulance services, and urgent care.
-However, you may still be balance-billed by out-of-network providers for non-emergency services.
-Always carry your insurance card and call the number on the back to verify coverage for urgent care if it's not a true emergency.
+A key exception: emergency care.
+Under the No Surprises Act (2022), all group health plans must cover emergency services without prior authorization, whether in-network or out-of-network, including out-of-state.
+This covers ER visits, ambulance services, and urgent care.
+But you might still get balance-billed by out-of-network providers for non-emergency services.
+Always carry your insurance card and call the number on the back to check coverage for urgent care if it's not a true emergency.

 How WellthCare Complements Out-of-State Care

-WellthCare™ was designed to work alongside existing health plans, including those with network limitations.
-When an employee takes a preventive health action (e.g., a scan or lab), it’s tracked through the WellthCare app and verified using standardized preventive care codes.
-The system then automatically funds the employee’s WellthCare Store™ and SEP/Pension accounts.
-This means that even if a traditional plan restricts out-of-state care for routine services, the employee’s preventive behaviors-wherever they occur-still generate real wealth.
-The WellthCare Readiness Index™ can also help employers analyze whether a self-funded structure like WellthCare Complete™ offers better out-of-state coverage options than their current BUCA plan.
+WellthCare™ was designed to work alongside your existing plan, even one with network limits.
+When an employee takes a preventive health action (say, a scan or lab), it's tracked through the WellthCare app and verified using standardized preventive care codes.
+The system then automatically funds the employee's WellthCare Store™ and SEP/Pension accounts.
+So even if a traditional plan restricts out-of-state care for routine services, those preventive behaviors—wherever they happen—still generate real wealth.
+The WellthCare Readiness Index™ also helps employers see whether a self-funded option like WellthCare Complete™ offers better out-of-state coverage than their current BUCA plan.

 International Provider Coverage: A Different Challenge

-For international providers, traditional U.S. health insurance plans almost never provide comprehensive coverage.
-Here’s what you need to know:
+For international care, traditional U.S. health insurance almost never provides comprehensive coverage.
+Here's the breakdown:

-1. Domestic Plans Abroad: Most employer-based plans (PPO, HMO, HDHP) do not cover routine or preventive care outside the U.S. Emergency care is sometimes reimbursed at out-of-network rates, but you must pay upfront and submit claims.
+- Domestic Plans Abroad: Most employer-based plans (PPO, HMO, HDHP) don't cover routine or preventive care outside the U.S. Emergency care sometimes gets reimbursed at out-of-network rates, but you pay upfront and submit claims.
 Pre-existing condition exclusions may apply.

-2. Travel Insurance: This is the most common solution for short-term international trips.
+- Travel Insurance: The go-to for short trips.
 Policies cover emergency medical evacuation, urgent care, and sometimes routine treatment.
-They are not a substitute for a full health plan and are best for vacations or business trips.
+Not a full health plan replacement—best for vacations or business trips.

-3. International Health Insurance: For expatriates or long-term stays, a separate international health plan (e.g., from Cigna Global, Aetna International, or GeoBlue) is essential.
-These plans provide global coverage, including inpatient, outpatient, and emergency care, often with direct billing to the insurer.
+- International Health Insurance: For expats or long-term stays, a separate global plan (e.g., from Cigna Global, Aetna International, or GeoBlue) is essential.
+These offer global coverage—inpatient, outpatient, emergency—often with direct billing.

 How WellthCare Supports International Care

-WellthCare™ does not replace international health insurance, but it can still play a role.
-The system’s Wellby AI concierge can help employees understand their coverage options before travel, and the WellthCare Store™ can be accessed from anywhere via the app to order preventive health products.
-For employers using WellthCare Complete™, the system’s transparent pricing and data analytics can help identify whether a global health plan is a better fit for employees who travel or live abroad regularly.
+WellthCare™ doesn't replace international health insurance, but it can help.
+The Wellby AI concierge can guide employees on coverage before travel, and the WellthCare Store™ is accessible from anywhere via the app to order preventive health products.
+For employers on WellthCare Complete™, the system's transparent pricing and data analytics help identify whether a global health plan suits employees who travel or live abroad regularly.

 Practical Steps You Can Take

-• Check your network map: Log into your benefits portal or call your plan’s customer service to see whether your PPO/EPO has a national or local network.
+- Check your network map: Log into your benefits portal or call customer service to see if your PPO/EPO has a national or local network.

-• Get prior authorization: For any planned out-of-state or international care, obtain written prior authorization from your plan.
-Denials can be appealed, but it’s easier to get approval upfront.
+- Get prior authorization: For any planned out-of-state or international care, get written prior authorization.
+Denials can be appealed, but approval upfront is easier.

-• Use the WellthCare app: Log preventive health actions (e.g., vaccinations, screenings) from anywhere.
+- Use the WellthCare app: Log preventive health actions (vaccinations, screenings) from anywhere.
 The app tracks them and automatically funds your Store and Pension, even outside your home state.

-• Consider a global plan: If you frequently work abroad, ask your employer if they offer an international health option or if WellthCare Complete™ can be supplemented with a travel medical plan.
+- Consider a global plan: If you frequently work abroad, ask your employer about an international health option or supplement WellthCare Complete™ with a travel medical plan.

-Bottom line: Out-of-state care is manageable with a PPO or by leveraging emergency protections under the No Surprises Act.
+Bottom line: Out-of-state care is manageable with a PPO or by using emergency protections under the No Surprises Act.
 International care requires separate, specialized insurance.
-WellthCare™ enhances any plan by turning preventive actions-taken wherever you are-into automatic wealth, bridging the gaps traditional plans leave open.
+WellthCare™ enhances any plan by turning preventive actions—taken wherever you are—into automatic wealth, bridging the gaps traditional plans leave open.
+WellthCare rewards every verified preventive action with spendable Store dollars and automatic retirement contributions, no matter where you are, and works alongside your existing coverage with zero disruption.